October 16, 2024

 Article

 In a surprising twist that defies the contentious return-to-office battles seen across other industries, law firms have emerged as unexpected leaders in successful hybrid work implementation.
-According to Thomson Reuters' 2024 Law Firm Office Attendance Policies Report (PDF), an overwhelming 86% of legal professionals are either satisfied or neutral about their firms' office attendance policies - a remarkable achievement in today's polarized workplace landscape.
+According to Thomson Reuters' 2024 Law Firm Office Attendance Policies Report, an overwhelming 86% of legal professionals are either satisfied or neutral about their firms' office attendance policies - a remarkable achievement in today's polarized workplace landscape.

 The Winning Formula